Pineapple Rice

 Top view of a Pineapple Rice with Pineapple and Cashews served in a pineapple on a wood cutting board.

-Pineapple Rice Ingredients
+Pineapple Rice Recipe Ingredients

 This Pineapple Rice comes together with minimal ingredients but packs in TONS of flavor!
 Here’s what you’ll need to make this recipe: